MCLDG-zz/kubernetes-on-aws-quickstart/README.md

 # Kubernetes on AWS - Quick Start
+The goal of this quick start is to build a complete Kubernetes ecosystem so developers don't have to.
+This allows developers to focus on what they're good at - writing code - and removes the need for them to do R&D to determine which components to install to build a Kubernetes stack.

+The quick start takes an opinionated view on selecting the appropriate components to provision a non-production Kubernetes environment, and allows this environment to be created by running a script.

 This quick start will build a Kubernetes ecosystem complete with the following components:

+## For MVP
 * Kubernetes cluster
 * Consolidated logging using EFK
 * Monitoring using Prometheus